CompAndSave/hugo-decap-ti/content/posts/indulge-favorite-recipes-national-chocolate-cake-day.md

 ---
-title: "Indulge in Our Favorite Recipes for National Chocolate Cake Day"
+title: Indulge in Our Favorite Recipes for National Chocolate Cake Day
 date: 2018-01-23T14:00:22.000Z
+authors: Awanthi Vardaraj
 slug: indulge-favorite-recipes-national-chocolate-cake-day
-description: "Indulge in Our Favorite Recipes for National Chocolate Cake Day"
 featured_image: /blog/images/archive/2018/01/choco_cake-.jpg
-authors: Awanthi Vardaraj
+description: Indulge in Our Favorite Recipes for National Chocolate Cake Day
-tags: [food,recipes]
+tags:
+  - food
+  - recipes
 ---
 > "He showed the words ‘chocolate cake' to a group of Americans and recorded their word associations.
 ‘Guilt' was the top response.
-If that strikes you as unexceptional, consider the response of French eaters to the same prompt: ‘celebration.'"
+If that strikes you as unexceptional, consider the response of French eaters to the same prompt: ‘celebration.'"\
 > ―[Michael Pollan](https://www.goodreads.com/author/show/2121.Michael%5FPollan), [In Defense of Food: An Eater's Manifesto](https://www.goodreads.com/work/quotes/3100234)

 National Chocolate Cake Day is almost upon us, and now sounds like a good time for me to implore you to please celebrate this most wonderful of holidays with a chocolate cake.
 Go ahead and treat yourself to what I consider one of the best cakes that can ever be made.
 Of course, as with most things, not every chocolate cake is born equal.
 Some just stand out from the crowd, and it's my job to point you toward recipes you ought to be embracing, and it's your job to embrace them!

 # Celebrate National Chocolate Cake Day

 January 27!

 So, without further ado, on to the chocolate cakes.
 Believe it or not, there are actually many different types of chocolate cakes.
 Chocolate blackout cakes, chocolate gateaux, molten lava chocolate cakes, flourless chocolate cakes, black forest cakes, chocolate mousse cake, German chocolate cake, chocolate Bavarian, and so many more.
 It can be incredibly hard to pick just one.
 Of course, you could do what I do and try every chocolate recipe you come across.
 I guarantee you won't regret it.